jonhammond/oAuth-public/README.md

 to call the middleware function.
 You won't pass in a `callback` function here.

 What else do you need to add to this route file for this function to work?
 If you don't know yet, don't worry, you'll get an error telling you all about it.
+Check your server logs!

 __#2 Add a route for logging out__